 Freida Amat, Petronas’ Vice President of Group Procurement, remarked: “While accelerated energy transition will create further challenges to the traditional oil and gas business, industry players must be innovative and remain cost-competitive to ensure projects and production remain feasible in the uncertain economic climate for the sustainability of the industry.”

 Furthermore, the firm foresees a positive outlook for drilling rigs activity and a steady outlook for fabrication of fixed structures and subsea facilities, supply of linepipes, underwater services, as well as decommissioning activities.
 However, Petronas expects a modest outlook for the installation of floatover barges.

-The company also shared insights, which are expected to have a positive impact on the industry.
-Among these insights, the firm revealed it is pushing further for the usage of cleaner energy in pursuit of a lower carbon profile as Petronas ventures into the hydrogen business, presenting new opportunities for oil and gas services and equipment (OGSE) industry players.
+The company also shares insights, which are expected to have a positive impact on the industry.
+Among these insights, Petronas is pushing further for the usage of cleaner energy in pursuit of a lower carbon profile as it ventures into the hydrogen business, presenting new opportunities for oil and gas services and equipment (OGSE) industry players.

 In addition, Petronas Ventures, as the firm’s venture capital arm, will continue to drive technology innovation and maintain a competitive edge to support its core oil and gas business for further growth.

 According to Petronas, efficiency as an enabler in pursuit of maximising assets is key to continuous improvement to operations and the highest degree of efficiency in project delivery practices enables better project outlook, creates value for the industry and maintains its competitive advantage and sustainability.

 False reports on collaboration with Serba Dinamik at Expo 2020 Dubai